CommonAccord/Site-Org/Doc/01/Agt/Type/Web/ToU/Coinbase/Form_Coinbase_ToU.01.md

 .sec=Protecting your privacy is very important to Coinbase.
 Please review our <a href="https://www.coinbase.com/legal/privacy">Privacy Policy</a>, which is hereby incorporated by reference into this Agreement, in order to better understand our commitment to maintaining your privacy, as well as our use and disclosure of your information.

 7.4.
-Privacy of Others;</strong> Marketing.
+Privacy of Others; Marketing.
 If you receive information about another user through the Coinbase Services, you must keep the information confidential and only use it in connection with the Coinbase Services.
 You may not disclose or distribute a user&#39;s information to a third party or use the information except as reasonably necessary to effectuate a transaction and other functions reasonably incidental thereto such as support, reconciliation and accounting unless you receive the user&#39;s express consent to do so.
 You may not send unsolicited email to a user through the Coinbase Services.

 7.5.
 Password Security and Keeping Your Contact Information Current

 .sec=You are responsible for maintaining adequate security and control of any and all IDs, passwords, hints, personal identification numbers (PINs), API keys or any other codes that you use to access the Coinbase Services.
 Any loss or compromise of the foregoing information and/or your personal information may result in unauthorized access to your Coinbase Account by third-parties and the loss or theft of any bitcoin and/or funds held in your Coinbase Account and any associated accounts, including your linked bank account(s) and credit card(s).
 You are responsible for keeping your email address and telephone number up to date in your Account Profile in order to receive any notices or alerts that we may send you.
 We assume no responsibility for any loss that you may sustain due to compromise of your sensitive information or failure to follow or act on any notices or alerts that we may send to you.
 In the event you believe your Coinbase Account information has been compromised, contact Coinbase Support immediately at <a href="mailto:support@coinbase.com">support@coinbase.com</a>.

 7.6.
 Consent to Electronic Records.
 By using the Coinbase Services, you agree that Coinbase may provide you with any notices or other communications about your Coinbase Account and the Coinbase Services electronically: (a) via email (in each case to the address that you provide), SMS message, or telephone call (in each case to the phone number that you provide), or (b) by posting to the Coinbase Site.
 For notices made by email, the date of receipt will be deemed the date on which such notice is transmitted.
-If you do not wish to receive notices or other communications electronically, we will be unable to support your Coinbase Account and your Coinbase Account will be cancelled.</strong>
+If you do not wish to receive notices or other communications electronically, we will be unable to support your Coinbase Account and your Coinbase Account will be cancelled.

 7.7.
 Notices to Coinbase